sodaviz/soda/docs/source/api/functions/parseBedRecords.rst

 .. role:: trst-type
 .. role:: trst-type-parameter

-.. _parseBed3Record:
+.. _parseBedRecords:

-:trst-function:`parseBed3Record`
+:trst-function:`parseBedRecords`
 ================================

 .. container:: collapsible

   .. code-block:: typescript

-    function parseBed3Record(record: string): Bed3Annotation
+    function parseBedRecords(records: string | string []): None

 .. container:: content

-  A utility function to explicitly parse BED3 records.
-The resulting objects will only have the first three fields of the BED format.
+  A utility function to parse a general BED record.
+There are no guarantees about which fields end up being present in the resulting BED objects.

   **Parameters**

-  - record: string
+  - records: string | string []

-  **Returns**: Bed3Annotation
+  **Returns**: BedAnnotation []